-15. TRANSFER POLICY
+11. TRANSFER POLICY

-- 1. IN-HOUSE TRANSFERS: Management may approve in-house transfers, in the following situations: - a) VAWA emergency transfer request. - b) A verifiable medical reason requiring a different apartment or accessible unit, including the need for a 24-hour live-in care attendant (this will be verified with a medical practitioner using the Prentis II Apartments form). - c) Transfer from apartment due to renovation of previous apartment. - d) A household that is living in a handicapped/barrier free apartment and does not require the features of that apartment. - e) On a case by case basis, at owners discretion may transfer a current resident to another unit to maintain peaceful and quiet enjoyment within the building.
+- 1. IN-HOUSE TRANSFERS: Management may approve in-house transfers, in the following situations: - a) VAWA emergency transfer request. - b) A verifiable medical reason requiring a different apartment or accessible unit, including the need for a 24-hour live-in care attendant (this will be verified with a medical practitioner using the Meer Apartments form). - c) Transfer from apartment due to renovation of previous apartment. - d) A household that is living in a handicapped/barrier free apartment and does not require the features of that apartment. - e) On a case by case basis, at owners discretion may transfer a current resident to another unit to maintain peaceful and quiet enjoyment within the building.

 Management will house persons from the in-house transfer waiting list first before offering the unit to someone on the outside waiting list.
-Owner will pay for the Tenant's move necessitated by a reasonable accommodation transfer, unless doing so would be an undue financial and administrative burden.
 If a resident is offered a unit to transfer three (3) times, the resident will be removed from the in-house transfer waiting list.

 2. REASONABLE ACCOMMODATION: Requests for transfers that are based on a need for a reasonable accommodation will be provided priority over other requests.
-Transfers will be provided to persons who have a medical or other verified need, because of a disability, in the chronological order of requests received.
+Transfers will be provided, at owners expense unless it causes an undo financial burden, to persons who have a medical or other verified need, because of a disability, in the chronological order of requests received.
 All other transfers will be provided after requests for reasonable accommodations and will occur in chronological order by the date the request was received.

-16. DEFINITIONS
+12. DEFINITIONS